 The Branch publishes its own newsletter “Ricardian Times” quarterly, relying on members’ comments and contributions.

 In our early years we initiated and/or participated in many events.
 We organized a traditional (Latin) Requiem Mass for King Richard in 1998.
 We have joined the Medieval Guild for its costumed banquet on several occasions, and participated (in costume) at medieval fairs.
 Members have attended the Australia/New Zealand Association of Medieval and Early Modern History conference in Hobart (1994) and Wellington (1998).
 We have actively supported several plays including Shakespeare’s Richard III.
 We regularly attend the two-yearly Australasian Conventions held in Sydney, Melbourne, Perth and Wellington.
-It is our turn in 2015 over the weekend, 23rd to 25th October at the Angus Inn in Lower Hutt. ( The Convention 2015) page for details)
+It was our turn in 2015 over the weekend, 23rd to 25th October at the Angus Inn in Lower Hutt. ( The Convention 2015) page for details)

 With the discovery and subsequent identification of King Richard’s remains in Leicester, widespread interest was sparked in New Zealand and Branch members were inundated with requests for media interviews and talks to the community.
 Several members travelled to Leicester for the re-interment in March 2015 and stayed on for the Society’s triennial study weekend in Loughborough in April.